arjungup740/job-applier/notes.md

 ## to do now

+get it to work hardcoded
+See about getting an actual submit to work get it to work with a more gpt powered general approach try it on another application?

-see if can handle location dropdowns the citizenship textarea field checkboxes logic that doesn't fill in non-required questions -- certainly not demographic ones make it so that it doesn't kill the window after it finishes filling in
+logic that doesn't fill in non-required questions -- certainly not demographic ones, only things that help the profile